herman925/attention-to-number-test/README.md

 - This adds spatial attention as an additional dimension

 **Pattern Modes:**
-- **Fixed Pattern**: All fruit stimuli in a given test use the same selected white-on-color overlay (horizontal stripes, vertical stripes, checkered, or white dots) for the target, and the four comparison choices are then constructed according to the four-role rule above (pattern-only, fruit-only, count-only, distractor).
+- **Fixed Pattern**: The target uses the selected white-on-color overlay (horizontal stripes, vertical stripes, checkered, or white dots), and the four comparison choices are constructed according to the pattern/location/count/distractor rule above while sampling only from that fixed overlay for the target and alternative overlays for foils.
-- **Full Random**: The target uses a single concrete overlay pattern drawn from the four-pattern pool, and the four comparison choices are again constructed according to the four-role rule, with their overlays sampled from the same pool.
-This mode tests pattern discrimination alongside numerical attention and prevents color-driven numerosity biases observed in high-variety displays (Li et al., 2025).
+- **Full Random**: The target is assigned a single concrete overlay pattern drawn from the four-pattern pool, and the four comparison choices are again constructed according to the same four-role rule, with their overlays sampled from the same pool.
+This mode tests pattern discrimination and spatial attention alongside numerical attention and prevents color-driven numerosity biases observed in high-variety displays (Li et al., 2025).

 **Cognitive Focus**: Fruit stimuli provide more ecologically valid, real-world objects, allowing investigation of whether numerical processing differs for familiar vs. abstract objects.
 The condition also enables examination of how individual differences in spontaneous attention to numerosity manifest across task contexts (Mazzocco et al., 2020) and how spatial organisation or cross-modal cues influence enumeration strategies (Li et al., 2018; Ziegler et al., 2023).